-If you find you’ve signed up for many, many email newsletters too many, don’t just accept your fate—here’s how to quickly unsubscribe from the emails you no longer want or need, in the most common email clients around.
+If you find you’ve signed up for many, many email newsletters too many, don’t just accept your fate—unsubscribe from the ones you no longer want or need.

 If Gmail is your email client of choice, you’re in luck.
 Open up an email newsletter in your computer browser and click the Unsubscribe button next to the sender’s name.
 Google will make sure you don’t hear from them again.

-In Gmail for Android or iOS, open a message then scroll to the bottom to find an Unsubscribe button—again this is generated automatically by Gmail and might not always appear.
+In Gmail for Android or iOS, open a message then scroll to the bottom to find an Unsubscribe button—thought keep in mind this is automatically generated by Gmail and might not always appear.
 If it isn’t there, look for a similar link inside the body of the email itself.

 If you use Apple Mail on iOS, you’ve got a similar option.
-Open up a newsletter on iOS and tap the Unsubscribe button at the top, which appears if Mail detects a newsletter.
+Open up a newsletter on iOS and tap the Unsubscribe button at the top, which will show up if Mail detects a newsletter.
 Tap Unsubscribe again on the confirmation dialog and you’re done.

-Unfortunately the feature hasn’t made its way to Mail on macOS, though you can use the search box (top right) to look for unsubscribe links in your inbox or search for the word “unsubscribe” in emails you already have open (tap Cmd+F to do this).
+This same feature appears in Mail for macOS: click the Unsubscribe link and hit OK on the alert that pops up.
+You can also use the search box (top right) to look for unsubscribe links in your inbox or search for the word “unsubscribe” in emails you already have open (tap Cmd+F to do this).

 Searching for unsubscribe links in your messages—whether you want to find all the newsletters you’ve signed up for or are looking at one newsletter in particular—is a neat trick if your email client doesn’t give you an unsubscribe option automatically.
 In Outlook on the web, for instance, you can use the search box at the top of the page.